Our Barrel Aged Beer Beginnings

 We submitted that very beer, aged for 10 months, to the 2013 Great American Beer Festival.
 We won a silver medal.
 The base beer had found a name, Narwhal Imperial Stout, and we embraced our beloved malt monster.

-In the years that followed, we would release the occasional batch of barrel-aged Narwhal — super low volume, really hard to find, and daunting 750mL bottles.
-But now, at last, you can find Bourbon Barrel-Aged Narwhal nationwide in 4-packs of 16-ounce cans.
-Oh, and it’s year-round.
+In the years that followed, we would release the occasional batch of Barrel-Aged Narwhal — super low volume, really hard to find, and daunting 750mL bottles.
+But now it’s in 4-packs of 16-ounce cans, and we’ll ship it right to your door if you’re in an approved state*.
+(While it is in some stores, the search might be like a needle in a haystack.)

 “We’ve been hoping and pushing for [this] for a long time,” says Nick Ison, Jeff’s counterpart in our barrel-aging program.
 “Really getting behind a single brand and getting that out in a more approachable package.”